United States Air Force Plant 4: Overview

-Air Force Plant 4 is one of the largest employers in the area with a staff of approximately 17,000 people.
-Air Force Plant 4 is located within the Fort Worth-Arlington Metropolitan Statistical Area which includes Johnson, Parker and Tarrant Counties.
-The area is characterized as a highly urbanized area with a diverse economic base concentrated in the manufacturing, service and retail industries.
-With a large number of defense industries and their associated supply and service businesses, the community has been greatly affected by the recent reduction in defense expenditures.
+With a staff of about 17,000 people, Air Force Plant 4 is one of the largest employers in the Dallas-Fort Worth-Arlington Metropolitan Statistical Area.

 History

-Plant 4's origins begin in May 1940 when the Fort Worth Chamber of Commerce was trying to convince aircraft manufacturers to build an aircraft assembly plant in the Fort Worth area to support the massive expansion of the Army Air Corps.
+In May 1940, as the Army Air Corps began planning a massive expansion, the Fort Worth Chamber of Commerce was trying to convince aircraft manufacturers to build an aircraft assembly plant in the Fort Worth area.

-Fleet and Consolidated Aircraft, wanting to build in the area, suggested to the Air Corps that they jointly build an airfield adjacent to the heavy bomber plant they wanted to build in Fort Worth.
-It was suggested that the Air Corps would benefit by having a joint facility.
+Fleet and Consolidated Aircraft, which wanted to build a heavy bomber plant in Fort Worth, suggested to the Air Corps that they jointly build an airfield next to the factory.
 Local officials promised to spend money to build an airport on the land next to the plant and lease it to the Air Corps.
-After some objections to this, another suggestion to deed the Air Corps the land was made was accepted, and on 16 June 1941, President Franklin D. Roosevelt approved $1.75 million to construct a military airfield (Fort Worth Army Airfield) next to the Consolidated manufacturing plant.
+After some objections to this, another suggestion to deed the Air Corps the land was accepted, and on 16 June 1941, President Franklin D. Roosevelt approved $1.75 million to construct a military airfield (Fort Worth Army Airfield) next to the Consolidated manufacturing plant.

 World War II

-The B-24 Liberator was first proposed to the Air Corps in 1938, and with the start of World War II in Europe, the French Government placed an order for 60 aircraft, sight unseen.
+The B-24 Liberator was first proposed to the Air Corps in 1938, and with the start of World War II in Europe, the French government placed an order for 60 aircraft, sight unseen.
 In 1940, Britain ordered 164.
-These large foreign orders were placed well before the US military placed similar-sized orders, and played a large role in getting the B-24 project going.
+These large foreign orders were placed well before the U.S. military placed similar-sized orders, and helped to get the B-24 project going.